noteed/humming/README.md

 `humming schedule` push endlessly scheduled jobs to their respective queues.
 It is possible to take care of only jobs destined to a specific queue with the `--queue` option.
-It is safe to run multiple `humming schedule` process (possibly on different hosts).
+It is safe to run multiple `humming schedule` processes (possibly on different hosts).

 ## Limitations